-I see a huge opportunity for improvement and a chance to create remarkable experiences that create word-of-mouth marketing in situations when products and services fails – if sophisticated service recovery programs are in place.
+The better approach is to turn a perceived failure into a huge opportunity for improvement and the chance to create a new remarkable experience that generates positive word-of-mouth marketing.
+This is only possible if sophisticated service recovery programs are in place.

-Can you imagine one of your customers telling a friend:
+Imagine one of your customers telling a friend or colleague:

 “You know, the product (or service) of company XYZ broke down the other day.
 But when I contacted the company, they did everything possible to solve the problem in a fast and friendly manner and now it is fixed.
 I understand problems can happen, but I feel that this company is taking care of me.”

-Every service (human or technology driven) as well as product will eventually fail one day and put your customer in a uncomfortable situation.
-Smart organizations will understand this and develop a service recovery program which ensures that their customers are satisfied even after things have gone wrong.
+Every human or technology driven service or product will eventually fail one day, which puts your customer in a uncomfortable situation.
+Smart organizations understand this and develop a service recovery program that ensures their customers are satisfied even after things have gone wrong.

-When organizations plan to implement recovery programs it is helpful to differentiate between (1) the strategic initiatives that should be in place before the actual problem occurs and (2) the tactical activities that should happen after a problem has occurred and the customer contacted the company.
+When an organizations plans to implement recovery programs, it is helpful to differentiate between (1) the strategic initiatives that should be in place before the actual problem occurs and (2) the tactical activities that should happen after a problem has occurred and the customer contacted the company.

-Whenever you roll out a product or service, the people related with it are probably well aware of potential problems or obstacles that might occur.
-It is probably not so much arrogance than probably more wishful thinking that limits the ability of companies to foresee potential problems with a product.
-Accepting that even the best designed product or service will fail one day in specific situations is the first step.
-Anticipating potential problems will help organizations to be prepared when the first customer contacts the company with a problem.
+Whenever you roll out a product or service, the people involved with it are already well aware of potential problems or obstacles that will probably occur.
+Companies that do not anticipate and prepare for potential problems with their product or service are engaging in wishful thinking that limits their ability to respond to their customers.
+Accepting that even the best designed product or service fails in specific situations is the first step toward recovery capability.
+Anticipating potential problems helps organizations prepare for the first customer contacts about a problem.

 In most companies, the employees that are actually interacting with customers are the ones that receive the lowest salary in an organization.
-While increasing the salaries (compared to other competitors) is one way to attract and retain talent that is able to deliver exceptional service, empowering employees and giving them the freedom to do whatever is necessary to ensure that customers are satisfied is probably even more economically meaningful.
+Increasing these salaries may attract and retain talent that delivers exceptional service, but that is not enough.
+These employees need increased expertise to solve customer problems and the power to do so without involving additional employees if possible.
+In short, they need the resources and freedom to do whatever is necessary to ensure that customers are satisfied quickly.

-Ensure that your training program includes not just lessons on delivering service when everything works out as planned but also to include lessons that teach employees to improvise or to set recovery programs into action if something goes wrong.
+Ensure that your training program includes not just lessons on delivering service when everything works out as planned.
+It must also include lessons that teach employees to improvise or to put recovery programs into action if something goes wrong.

-While these strategic initiatives are important to define the long-term direction of your service recovery programs, the “moment of truth” happens when a customer contacts a company and interacts with an employee to discuss the problem and possible solutions.
+While these strategic initiatives are important to the long-term direction of your service recovery programs, the “moment of truth” happens when a customer contacts a company and interacts with an employee to discuss aproblem and possible solutions.

-Understand the problem from a customer’s point of view and also understand that he might be upset after a problem has occurred.
-While it is not necessary to listen to a customer when he starts cursing at employees, front-line employees should try to create an atmosphere that supports and enables a positive solution of a problem.
-Confronting the customer with his anger and frustration will not lead to an escalation of the problem, communicating that one can understand his situation will.
+Understand the problem from the customer’s point of view and realize that he might feel aggravation after a problem has occurred.
+While it is not necessary for the employee to submit to abusive language, front-line employees should try to create a supportive, positive atmosphere that proceeds to a solution of the problem.
+Reflecting the customer’s anger and frustration will not accomplish this, but acknowledging their frustration and remaining positive will.

-Saying sorry in the name of the company occurred is essential.
-Whether the employee should apologize in his name or in the name of his company depends on the context of the service recovery.
-If the employee (or a direct colleague) was involved when the problem occurred, he should apologize for himself.
-If the employee is in a call-center and a problem happened at a completely different location in the organization, he should apologize in the name of the organization – everything else is not authentic.
+Expressing an apology for the problem on behalf of the company is essential.
+Whether the employee should apologise in his name or in the name of his company depends on the context of the service recovery.
+If the employee or a direct colleague was involved when the problem occurred, he should apologise for himself.
+If the employee is in a call-center, and a problem happened at a completely different location in the organization, he should apologise in the name of the organization – anything else will not be perceived by the customer as authentic.

 4. Own the problem